Gyoshi/PhoA-SaveStates/README.md

 - Projectiles, Bombs
 - Pause/Inv menu
 - Cutscene/dialogue progress

-*Multiple save slots, better controls, more detailed state preservation, and more is still under development.*

 ## Known Issues
 - Currently does not work from the title screen or main menu.
 First load into a save file before quickloading to avoid bugging the game out.